 https://explorer.solana.com/address/3Zbdw1oWu1CiMiQr3moQeT4XzMgeqmCvjH5R5wroDWQH?cluster=devnet

-.
-Paste the following code.
-It reads your local account file and uses it to send a transaction that calls the deployed smart contract.
-Every time you run this script, it will create a transaction on-chain:
+and paste in the following code.
+In short, this script reads your default local account file and uses your Solana account to submit a transaction that calls the smart contract.
+Each run of the script creates one on-chain transaction.

 const anchor = require('@coral-xyz/anchor');